MikeWangWZHL/VDLM/README.md

 ![Teaser](figures/teaser.png)

 To solve this challenge, we propose **Visually Descriptive Language Model (VDLM)**, a text-based visual reasoning framework for vector graphics.
 VDLM operates on text-based visual descriptions—specifically, SVG representations and learned Primal Visual Descriptions (PVD), enabling zero-shot reasoning with an off-the-shelf LLM.
 We demonstrate that VDLM outperforms state-of-the-art large multimodal models, such as GPT-4V, across various multimodal reasoning tasks involving vector graphics.
-See our [paper (coming soon)]() for more details.
+See our [paper](https://arxiv.org/abs/2404.06479) for more details.

 ![Overview](figures/overview.png)